What does Security Bank & Trust Co. do with your personal information?

 Companies not related by common ownership or control.
 They can be financial and nonfinancial companies.

-• Flagship Bank Minnesota does not share with nonaffiliates so they can market to you.
+• Security Bank & Trust Co. does not share with nonaffiliates so they can market to you.

 Joint marketing